Aleksander Berezkin: Activism

-Berezkin started his advocacy in 2013, following a talk with Hida Viloria, working on intersex and LGBTI issues, organising educational events for the LGBT community in Vladivostok.
+Aleksandr started his advocacy in 2013, following a talk with Hida Viloria, working on intersex and LGBTI issues, organizing educational events for the LGBT community in Vladivostok.
 In 2014 Berezkin had to leave Russia as a result of a homophobic campaign against him.
 He sought political asylum in the United States on the basis that he was an LBGTQI activist.
 He was granted asylum in 2017.

-In August 2013 he created Facebook group called “Association of the Russian-Speaking Intersex” (ARSI) for intersex people and allies, which further have become the first Russian intersex human rights organisation.
-In the following years he acted as a Russian-Speaking Intersex consultant for the United Nations Free & Equal program.
+In August 2013, he created a Facebook group called “The Association of the Russian-Speaking Intersex” (ARSI) for intersex people and allies, which further became the first Russian intersex human rights organization.
+In the following years, he acted as a Russian-Speaking Intersex consultant for the United Nations Free & Equal program.

-Berezkin speaks on health and civil rights issues.
+Aleksandr spoke on health and civil rights issues.